climatescope/climatescope.org/app/_posts/en/2016-03-15-climatescope-update-Uganda-GetFit.md

 ---
 postId: 2016-03-15-climatescope-update-Uganda-GetFit
-title: How the "GET FiT" policy attracted clean energy investors to Uganda
+title: How Uganda's 'GET FiT' policy attracted clean energy investors

-description: The "GET FiT" policy addresses a number of the challenges faced by developers in emerging markets.
+description: The 'GET FiT' policy addresses a number of the challenges faced by developers in emerging markets.
 Read this post to find out how.
 ---
-## THE SUCCESS OF UGANDA'S "GET FiT" POLICY
+## THE SUCCESS OF UGANDA'S 'GET FiT' POLICY

 With a quarter of a billion dollars invested in renewables over 2009-14, Uganda is home to one of the most active clean energy markets in Sub-Saharan Africa.
 Renewable energy excluding large hydro currently accounts for 17% of the country’s 900MW installed generation capacity.
 And the government aims to increase the share of renewables including large hydro in total energy consumption from 25% in 2014 to an ambitious 61% by 2017.